-(1) This information is as of December 31, 2010 and is based on a Schedule 13G report filed jointly by Davis Selected Advisers, L.P. and Davis New York Venture Fund.
-According to the report, Davis Selected Advisers, L.P. has sole voting power with respect to only 48,295,482 shares, and Davis New York Venture Fund does not have sole voting or dispositive power with respect to any shares.
-The shares reported include 25,108,721 shares, representing 6.0% of the class, beneficially owned by Davis New York Venture Fund.
+(2) This information is as of December 31, 2012 and is based on a Schedule 13G report filed jointly by Davis Selected Advisers, L.P.
+According to the report, Davis Selected Advisers, L.P. has sole voting power with respect to 28,010,030 shares.

-(2) This information is as of December 31, 2010 and is based on a Schedule 13G report filed by Mrs. J.H.
+(3) This information is as of December 31, 2012 and is based on a Schedule 13G report filed by Mrs. J.H.
 Tisch.
-According to the report, the amount beneficially owned includes 2,424,730 shares owned beneficially by Mrs. J.H.
-Tisch directly and 30,795,210 shares held by her as trustee of various trusts.
+According to the report, the amount beneficially owned includes 2,760,681 shares owned beneficially by Mrs. J.H.
+Tisch directly and 21,477,697 shares held by her as trustee of various trusts.

-(3) Joan H. Tisch was the wife of the late Preston R. Tisch, former Co-Chairman of the Board of the Company.
+(4) Joan H. Tisch was the wife of the late Preston R. Tisch, former Co-Chairman of the Board of the Company.
 Wilma S. Tisch was the wife of the late Laurence A. Tisch, former Co-Chairman of the Board of the Company.
 James S. Tisch, President and Chief Executive Officer and a director of the Company, and Andrew H. Tisch, Co-Chairman of the Board and Chairman of the Executive Committee of the Company, are sons of Mrs. W.S.
 Tisch.
-Jonathan M. Tisch, Co-Chairman of the Company and Chairman and Chief Executive Officer of Loews Hotels, is the son of Mrs. J.H.
+Jonathan M. Tisch, Co-Chairman of the Board of the Company, is the son of Mrs. J.H.
 Tisch.
 James S. Tisch, Andrew H. Tisch and Jonathan M. Tisch are members of the Company's Office of the President.